salmankhwaja/InfoSecDocs/Basic_IIS_Hardening_Steps.md

 ```

-## Implement Secure Reffer Policy
+## Implement Secure Referrer Policy
-The documentation for reffer policy is @ https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy.
+The documentation for Referrer policy is @ https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy.
 It should be implemented using HTTP Headers.
 1. Open **Internet Information Services (IIS)** Manager.
 START > RUN > inetmgr
 2. In the Connections pane on the left side, expand the Sites folder and select the site that you want to protect.
 3. Double-click the **HTTP Response Headers** icon in the feature list in the middle.